noahbenson/neuropythy/README.md

  * **[matplotlib &ge; 1.5.3](http://matplitlib.org/)**.
 A few functions for plotting cortical maps are defined in the neuropythy.graphics package.
 These are not defined if matplotlib is not imported successfully.
-The primary interface to this functionality is the neuropythy.graphics.cortex_plot as well as some helper functions and colormaps.
+The primary interface to this functionality is the `neuropythy.cortex_plot` as well as some helper functions and colormaps.
+ * **[ipyvolume &ge; 0.5.1](https://github.com/maartenbreddels/ipyvolume)**.
+If you wish to make 3D graphics plots, you will need to install and use the `ipyvolume` library.
+The neuropythy function `neuropythy.cortex_plot` will handle most of the details, assuming you have `ipyvolume` installed.
  * **[Java &ge; 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)**.
    The registration algorithm employed by the register_retinotopy command is performed by a Java library embedded in the neuropythy Python library.
 This library is the